Who Am I Now?

-• Lisa Keevill
+- Lisa Keevill

-• 3 min read
+- 3 min read

 Reclaiming Identity After a Gray Divorce (after 50)

-Have you ever looked in the mirror and thought I don’t know who I am anymore.
+Have you ever looked in the mirror and thought, "I don’t know who I am anymore"?
 This is one of those moments people don’t talk about after divorce.
+In this blog, I explore what it means to rediscover your sense of self post-divorce.
+I’ll offer a few ideas you can use on your journey of reclaiming your identity.

 Estimated read time: 2 minutes

-Who am I?
+Who Am I?

-When a marriage ends a partnership of two people ends too.
-A partnership that may have existed for 20, 30 or even 40+ years.
-Whilst a marriage in some ways is like a business full of decisions, finances and logistics the difference is the partnership is built on friendship, intimacy the merging of two lives into one team.
+One of the most difficult yet ultimately empowering parts of rebuilding after divorce (or loss) is reclaiming your identity.
+When a marriage ends, a partnership of two people ends too.
+This partnership may have existed for 20, 30, or even 40+ years.
+While a marriage can resemble a business full of decisions, finances, and logistics, the difference lies in the friendship and intimacy that merge two lives into one team.
 So, what happens when the team splits?

 What the Research Tells Us

-According to researcher’s Dr Susan L Brown and Dr I-Fen Lin, the divorce rate for couples aged 50 and older has risen significantly over recent decades.
-In the USA around 1 in 3 divorces now involves someone 50+.
-Their work shows that later life divorce has become a phenomenon tied to longer lifespans, shifting roles, and evolving expectations of what our later years hold.
+According to researchers Dr. Susan L. Brown and Dr. I-Fen Lin, the divorce rate for couples aged 50 and older has risen significantly over recent decades.
+In the USA, around 1 in 3 divorces now involves someone 50+.
+Their work shows that later-life divorce has become a phenomenon tied to longer lifespans, shifting roles, and evolving expectations of what our later years hold.

-That means if you’re solo after a long-term marriage, you’re not alone.
+This means if you’re solo after a long-term marriage, you’re not alone.
 The startling statistics don’t remove your pain nor validate your experience.
+You’re navigating more than separation; you’re redefining who you are.

 A Personal Reflection

-Why Research Still has Gaps
+Why Research Still Has Gaps

-Brown & Lin’s work don’t specifically relate to identity rebuild after ending long marriages, but it does map role loss, social change, and shifting into new living arrangements.
+In my quest for research, I found very few studies that explicitly map “identity rebuild” after a gray divorce.
+Brown and Lin’s work doesn’t specifically relate to identity rebuild after ending long marriages, but it does map role loss, social change, and shifting into new living arrangements.

-From my perspective each of these moments profoundly affects who a person becomes.
+From my perspective, each of these moments profoundly affects who a person becomes.

-1. Don’t rush the rebuild
+1. Don’t Rush the Rebuild

 It takes time to land yourself back to be the person you were always meant to be.
-In the journey beyond divorce you will navigate through different versions of yourself, welcome each version.
+In the journey beyond divorce, you will navigate through different versions of yourself.
+Welcome each version.
 Growth happens quietly in the spaces between.

-2. Try a mindful pause
+2. Try a Mindful Pause

 Sit quietly each day for three to five minutes (longer if you can).
 Notice your breath.
 If a thought arises, acknowledge it gently and return to the rhythm of your breathing.
 This simple practice builds presence and calm.

-3. Greet yourself with kindness
+3. Greet Yourself with Kindness

-Each time you pass a mirror, smile and say hello – I love you.
+Each time you pass a mirror, smile and say hello—I love you.
 Be proud of the person looking back.
 She’s still here, and she’s finding her way.

 Because the next chapter belongs to you.